microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraMSGroup.md

 ```powershell
 PS C:\>  Set-EntraMSGroup -Id 2c199eed-f77f-4cf4-9270-299071598fa7 -SecurityEnabled $true
 ```

-This example demonstrates how to update a group security enabled.

 This command updates the security enabled of a specified group in Microsoft Entra ID.

 ### Example 5: Update a group mail enabled
 ```powershell
 PS C:\> Set-EntraMSGroup -Id 2c199eed-f77f-4cf4-9270-299071598fa7 -MailEnabled $false
 ```
 This example demonstrates how to update a group main enabled.

-This command updates the mail enabled of a specified group in Microsoft Entra ID.

-### Example 6: Update a properties for a group
+### Example 6: Update a property for a group
 ```powershell
 PS C:\>  Set-EntraMSGroup -Id 2c199eed-f77f-4cf4-9270-299071598fa7 -Visibility "Private" -GroupTypes "DynamicMembership" -IsAssignableToRole $true
 ```

-This example demonstrates how to update a properties for an existing Microsoft Entra ID group.
+This example demonstrates how to update a property for an existing Microsoft Entra ID group.

-This command updates the properties of a specified group in Microsoft Entra ID.

 ## PARAMETERS